 1. Be Patient

-Your tangled necklaces may look like a wild mess.
-However, take a few seconds to look at the mess and figure out how the necklaces are tangled together.
+Tangled pieces look like a wild mess in the place where you put them.
+However, you need time to look at the mess, figure out how the pieces are tangled and how you can do it by yourself.
 Different chain styles will help you identify each necklace, you should try to start picking them apart as much as you can to find your untangling starting point.

 2. Start Unclasping All Necklaces